 This metal canister gravity feeder is made of PVC and metal canisters.
 This metal canister is a long-lasting feeder since it is durable.
 It can feed large flocks.
 The materials that you will need for these DIY feeders can be easily found in the local hardware.

 To start with, you need to make a hole in the bottom part of the canister.
 You can use a hole saw to make a hole and ensure that the PVC pipes will fit into the hole.
-After then, insert the elbow PVC pipes into the hole.
+After that, insert the elbow PVC pipes into the hole.
 You can use 2 inches 90 elbow pipes.

 Please don’t throw away your coffee can since it can still be used as a chicken feeder.
 Hanging coffee can feeder is cost-free and easy to make.
 To start with, you need to get a coffee can with a lid.